luigibonati/ase/doc/development/tests.rst

 .. index:: testase

-Test scripts should be put in the :git:`ase/test` directory.
+Tests should be put in the :git:`ase/test` directory.
 Run all tests with::

   ase test